 - See our comprehensive post on homemade birthday and special occasion dog cakes for additional information on types of cakes, decorating ideas, storage, and more.

 - Meat can be prepared in advance and stored refrigerated short term (or frozen longer term) and then decorated for the party.
 Leftovers can be cut into bite-sized snacks and refrigerated or frozen.

 - Not in the mood to mash?
 Instant mashed potato makes a very quick and easy option for frosting / icing dog cakes.
 It has a nice smooth consistency and can be easily adjusted to be thinner (additional liquid) or thicker (additional flakes).

 - See our intro post on making birthday and special occasion dog cakes for different frosting and decorating ideas, or browse through the other DIY dog cakes and pupcakes for ideas.

 Hungry for more tasty treats?
 There are all sorts of homemade dog treat ideas in our archives.
-You can also use the category and tag labels above/below this post to find other recipes that might be of interest or use our internal search tools to find something specific.
+You can also use the category and tag labels to find other recipes that might be of interest or use our internal search tools to find something specific.
 Remember, treats (bought or homemade) are for spoiling your pup in moderation.
 We share ideas from treats that we’ve made ourselves for our pets, but different animals have different preferences (likes/dislikes), just like people.
 Some pets may have special dietary requirements and/or food allergies/intolerances.
 If you are ever in doubt or have questions about what’s suitable for your pet, have a chat with your trusted vet.